The Best Sports Bars in DC

 1306 G Street, NW

-Located near Capital One Arena, this two-level bar welcomes fans of the University of Oklahoma and UCLA.
+Located near Metro Center, this two-level bar welcomes fans of the University of Oklahoma and UCLA.
 It is also the home base of the DC Chapter of the American Outlaws.
 Mackey’s offers a fabulous variety of local brews and classic pub fare.
 Check out one of its chicken sandwiches served on the Savory Doughnut Bun!

 Nellies Sports Bar

 Located in the U Street Corridor in what was once the historic Addison Scurlock Photography Studio, Nellies Sports Bar offers far more than just sports (Ping Pong Madness on Mondays, Karaoke on Tuesdays, etc).
 You can bring your sports league team on Thursday nights.
 Nellies offers a great lineup of very creative cocktails such as its Key-lime Pie cocktail.

 801 E Street, NW

 Home base for fans of DC-based fans of the University of Colorado, Penn Social offers three bars, serving 30 draft beers!
 Stop by for daily happy hour from 4-7 p.m. for $2 off draft beer, $5 rail drinks and $6 glasses of wine.
 Just a few blocks from Capitals One Arena, the menu features classic pub grub including sliders, nachos, pizza, wings, and soft pretzels.
 When there’s a break in the action, check out Penn Social’s super fun selection of games like shuffleboard, corn hole, foosball, and Rock ‘Em Sock ‘Em Robots, arcade games and much more.